 What is the cost for a gifted evaluation?

-For children under 6 years old, the cost is $550 for the evaluation including the consultation session.
+For children under 6 years old, the cost is $500 for the evaluation.
 For children 6 years and older, the evaluation is $600.
-This is because testing at older ages takes longer and is more in depth.
-Fees include the initial session, the testing session, scoring and interpretation, report writing, and the follow-up/feedback session.
-There are special circumstances in which I am willing to consider payment plans.
+This is because testing at older ages is more in depth.
+Fees include the testing session, scoring and interpretation and report writing.

 What if I need to reschedule or cancel my appointment?

-Please understand that I block off approximately three hours for your child’s gifted testing in order to give your child all the attention needed, including time to feel comfortable prior to testing and time for a bathroom or snack break.
+Please understand that I block off approximately 1 – 1½ hours for your child’s gifted testing in order to give your child all the attention needed, including time to feel comfortable prior to testing and time for a bathroom or snack break.
 For this reason, if you need to cancel or reschedule your appointment, please contact me within 48 hours of your appointment.

 Why choose Dr. Silverman for this evaluation?

 I have my doctorate in clinical psychology with specialized training in psychological testing.
-In addition, I have many years of experience evaluating children in a wide range of settings.
+In addition, I have many years of experience evaluating children in a wide range of settings and have worked with the majority of the schools in this area, so I am familiar with the Palm Beach, Broward, and Miami-Dade school system.
 Having taken specialized courses and completed specialized training in giftedness, I understand both the requirements for a gifted program and also the types of children who will benefit most from a gifted curriculum compared to the regular curriculum.
 Most importantly, I consider the whole child in making recommendations for school placement.
 I do not believe that a child is just an IQ score.
 For this reason, I will meet with you for a feedback session after I have considered your child’s scores and needs.
 I have an excellent reputation in the community and local schools systems as an ethical and warm psychologist.